Macil/rcon-ts/README.md

 ### Sending

-Executes the provided command on the open connection and returns the response.
+Executes the provided command on the active connection and returns the response.

 ```typescript
 let response = await rcon.send("[rcon request]");